daniel-sc/xml-trueformat/README.md

 If you have an XML file that you want to read, modify, and write back, this library will ensure that the output XML is formatted identical to the input XML.

+Check out the following [blog post](https://dev.to/danielsc/deep-dive-xml-trueformat-preserve-xml-formatting-with-ease-46f5) for more details.

 ## Features

 - Retains all whitespace and line endings